DillonSteyl/SCIE1000/Week 10/mod_2.md

 So calling `convert_to_hours(135)` will return `2.0, 15`.

 **Hint:** There are many ways to find the hours, here is one: `converted_hours = floor(minutes/60)`.
-The floor function is likely new to you - it just rounds the number down to the nearest whole number.
-So in our example of `minutes = 135`, first minutes is divided by 60 to get `2.25`, then it is rounded down to the nearest whole number, which is `2`.
+The floor function is likely new to you - it just rounds the number down to the nearest whole number (kind of like the `round` function except it always rounds down).
+So in our example of `minutes = 135`, first `minutes` is divided by 60 to get `2.25`, then it is rounded down to the nearest whole number, which is `2`.

 # Solution